linode/docs/docs/web-servers/lemp/how-to-install-a-lemp-server-on-ubuntu-18-04/index.md

 author:
   name: Linode
   email: docs@linode.com
 description: 'The LEMP stack (Linux, NGINX, MySQL, and PHP) is a popular alternative to the LAMP stack that uses NGINX instead of Apache.
-This guide will guide you through basic installation, setup and configuration of a LEMP stack on Ubuntu.'
+This guide will walk you through basic installation, setup and configuration of a LEMP stack on Ubuntu.'
 og_description: 'The LEMP stack (Linux, NGINX, MySQL, and PHP) is a popular alternative to the LAMP stack that uses NGINX instead of Apache.
-This guide will guide you through basic installation, setup and configuration of a LEMP stack on Ubuntu.'
+This guide will walk you through basic installation, setup and configuration of a LEMP stack on Ubuntu.'
 keywords: ["nginx", "lemp", "php", "mariadb", "mysql"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2018-06-04